faceyspacey/transition-group/README.md

 The `ReactTransitionGroup`
-toolset hasn't received enough credit in my opinion--partly because the flaws our component here solves--but we believe the abstraction it provides to use state to determine when components should not be there, while keeping the concept of animations + duration embedded in the dom, makes it world class.
+toolset hasn't received enough credit in my opinion--partly because the flaws our component here solves--but we believe the abstraction it provides to use state to determine when components should not be there, while keeping the concept of duration embedded in the DOM *separate*, makes it world class.

 As for having multiple nested `AnimatedChild` components, of course also use the `key` prop to uniquely identify them so React knows what to do, i.e. when to attach and detach them to/from the DOM.